-Springtime plus rains equals fantastic blooms in the desert.
+Springtime plus rains equals fantastic wildflower blooms in the desert.
 A recent mountain biking trip to the White Rim Trail in Canyonlands National Park yielded bounteous blooms, with the promise of many more soon to come.
 Here’s a sampling of the flower color bursts so common, yet also so breathtakingly unexpected, to the Utah desert lands.

 Whipple’s Fishhook Cactus